mangiai/Facial-Detection-using-FAST-Api--CRUD-ML-/README.md

 Contributions are welcome!
 Please fork the project and submit a pull request, or create an issue to suggest changes or report bugs.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the License for educational and research purposes- see the [LICENSE](LICENSE) file for details.

 ## Contact Information
 - Muhammad Ahsan - muhammmadahsan2001@gmail.com (mailto:muhammmadahsan2001@gmail.com)